IanBohanan/VIVID-FastSim/README.md

 - Add github passkey to Dockerfile
   - Go to the fastsim directory and open the dockerfile
-  - Replace line 5's "PUT_PASSKEY_HERE" in the URL with your own Github Personal Access Token
+  - Replace line 5's "PUT_PASSKEY_HERE" in the URL with your own Github Personal Access Token.
+Be aware not to commit any changes with your token in the Dockerfile!

 ### To Run Application
 - Running Application within VM Terminal